ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 This (apparently contrived) way of testing has dramatic advantages:

 - It completely breaks the idea of: "I don't need a test because I just saw my code run" because the code does not even exist yet.
+- You are writing specifications for the observable behavior in the tests, not implementation details, meaning tests and code are less coupled.
 - It forces you to write code in very small, incremental steps, and all the great old wizards of software engineering are pretty much saying this is the best way to work, period!
 - You are usually able to fall back to working code with a bunch of automated tests within a few seconds.
 This is such a change that Kent Beck, the guy who coined the term TDD, called it Xanax for developers!
 - The code becomes easier to test because you are writing with a clear goal to make it testable, otherwise you're just making your life difficult.
 Duh!
 - The incremental nature forces a progressive decoupling between the code and the test, which is a great sign for maintainability and increases the possibility of future changes.
 - Because you want the things to be easy to test, you naturally limit the scope of what your functions/classes can do, which increases their internal cohesion.
 They tend to do fewer things but do them better.

-Overall writing tests first has such a strong impact on your design, namely, it prevents you from doing stupid shit, like becoming your worst enemy and face-planting your project 3 meters underground.
+Overall writing tests first has such a strong impact on your design.
+Namely, it prevents you from doing stupid shit, like becoming your worst enemy and face-planting your project 3 meters underground.
 You will actually keep the possibility to continue making changes to your code (see the **excellent youtube channel** [Modern Software Engineering](https://www.youtube.com/@ModernSoftwareEngineeringYT/videos)).
+Ain't that good enough in itself?

 > - "But Sir Rants, if TDD is that good, why are data scientists not doing it?"
 > - "Young lad, thank you for the very interesting question, allow me to introduce you to: ..."